© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Nantiwrch round barrow is a scheduled monument protected by Cadw under reference CM360.
 View the official record →

-Nantiwrch round barrow is a prehistoric funerary monument located in Carmarthenshire, Wales, dating to the Bronze Age.
+Nantiwrch round barrow is a Neolithic or Bronze Age funerary monument located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM360.

 Nantiwrch round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Nantiwrch round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM360.